Particular/docs.particular.net/Content/NServiceBus/no-dtc.md

 ---
-title: Avoiding DTC
+title: Reliable messaging without MSDTC
-summary: 'How to avoid using MSDTC in NServiceBus'
+summary: 'How to configure NServiceBus to provide reliable messaging without using MSDTC or when MSDTC is not available'
 tags:
 - NServiceBus
 - MSDTC